Buru: As part of Indonesia

 One of the prisoners was a prominent Indonesian writer, Pramoedya Ananta Toer, who spent 14 years (1965–1979) in prison, mostly on Buru, and wrote there many of his novels.
-Those included a large part of Buru Quartet, in particular its first part This Earth of Mankind.
+Those included a large part of the Buru Quartet, in particular its first part This Earth of Mankind.
 Until 1975, Toer was deprived of writing tools.
 He committed his novels to memory and was reciting them to his cellmates, partly relying on their memory.

 During the late 1970s, a number of transmigrants from Java arrived at Buru.
 These transmigrants, along with the political prisoners, established thousands of hectares of rice fields on the island and built irrigation systems in the Waeapo River alluvial plain, significantly increasing local rice production and making it the largest rice producer in the Maluku Islands.

 Economy

 Economic development of the island was depressed in the late 1990s as a result of the national and regional crisis.
 The growth resumed in the early 2000s, however, unemployment remains high (9.92% of the population in 2008), and more than 37% of islanders are living below the national poverty line (as of 2008).